noname77/WiMDAS/README.md

 mplab should then see the pickit and download whatever software it wants.

-if you seem to have connection to the programmer, but you still cant program the chip, go to project properties and make sure PICkit 3 is selected and not the particular device with serial number.
+if you seem to have connection to the programmer, but you still cant program the chip, go to project properties and make sure "PICkit 3" is selected and not the particular device with serial number.